 Enoch didn't die, but God took him.
-The same will happen to all Christians who are living when Christ returns.
+The same will happen to all who are in Christ who are still living when He returns.
 Beloved, that event could happen today.
 And if you know Christ, you will not die, but pass directly from this life into the presence of the Lord.
 If you do not know Christ, you will be left behind.

-So there they are--two distinctions that set Enoch apart from the crowd.
+So there they are, two distinctives that set Enoch apart from the crowd.
 One, rather than just live Enoch walked with God.
 And two, rather than die Enoch went to be with God.

 I want to challenge you this morning to walk with God.
-And if you do, two things will happen--guaranteed.
+And if you do, I guarantee two things will happen...

-Two Guarantees: If you walk with God ...
+Two Guarantees: If you walk with God...

 1. You will stand out in life.
 Enoch did.
 Because he walked with God, he was a radical.
 He didn't go along with the crowd.
 Jude 14-15 says that Enoch was a prophet of righteousness who warned of the Lord's coming and judgment.
 Enoch didn't go along with the crowd.
-He went with God.
+He went with God.3